 Russian.
 Keith has a new book "HUNGRY FOR PEACE How

-you can help end poverty and war with Food Not Bombs" He
+you can help end poverty and war with Food Not Bombs" and "The Anarchist Cookbook"

 has appeared in Amnesty International's Human Rights Report," A